gasgit-cs/pforcs-problem-sheet/README.md

 ### ***Program to apply Newtons Equation for square root***

-Program to estimate the square root of an positive float using newtons equation N = .5(N / G + G) N - positive number to find square root of
+Program to estimate the square root of a positive float using newtons equation N = .5(N / G + G) N - positive number to find square root of
 G - educated guess\

 *Steps*\
-        pass number and inital guess to the equation\
+        pass number and initial  guess to the equation\
-        check inital estimate return if close\
+        check initial estimate return if close\
-        otherwise loop using the estimate as G\
+        otherwise, loop using the estimate as G\
         n times until estimate is < or equal to N

 ### Requirements
-Import module menurq ( simple module to display a menu )
+Import module menurq (simple module to display a menu)

 Program output